realpython/members/README.md

 1. Users should be able to search across all lessons
 1. Users should be able to hide/show lessons on the sidebar
 1. Admin should be able to add new lessons
+1. Users should be able to view all standards
+1. Users should be able to view an about page detailing the relationship between chapters, lessons, standards, and exercises
+1. Users should be able to submit exercises for grading

 ### Todo